 The autodrom’s circuit also hosts open track days, where motor fans get an opportunity to test their skills on the Formula 1 track.
-In addition, the Sochi Autodrom’s team of professional drivers offers every visitor access to the race taxi, however, this acquaintance is not limited to the track itself.
+In addition, the Sochi Autodrom’s team of professional drivers offers every visitor access to the race taxi; however, this acquaintance is not limited to the track itself.
 As part of the regular venue tours, everyone has a chance to see the Race Control building, team boxes and buildings, Paddock Club and VIP lounge.

-Sochi Autodrom’s main characteristics:
+Sochi Autodrom’s main characteristics

-Length of the circuit – 5854 m
+- Length of the circuit – 5,854 m

-Width of the circuit – ranges from 13 to 15 m
+- Width of the circuit – ranges from 13 to 15 m

-Number of turns – 12 right and 6 left (18 in total)
+- Number of turns – 12 right and 6 left (18 in total)

-Driving direction – clockwise
+- Driving direction – clockwise

-Earlier this year, in November 2014, Sochi Autodrom received the ‘Motorsport Facility of the Year Award’ at the 2014 Professional MotorSport World Expo in Cologne, Germany.
-The venue was thus recognised by the world’s motorsport professionals as the best in its category.
-On December 18th, 2014 Sochi Autodrom also won the ‘Best Summer Facility Award’ at the ‘Sports Facilities.
-Year in Review’ annual award organised by Facilities and Sports Industry.
-Sports Facilities magazine in collaboration with the Russian Ministry of Sport.
+In November 2014, Sochi Autodrom received the “Motorsport Facility of the Year Award” at the 2014 Professional MotorSport World Expo in Cologne, Germany.
+The venue was thus recognized by the world’s motorsport professionals as the best in its category.
+In December 2014, Sochi Autodrom also won the “Best Summer Facility Award” at the Sports Facilities Year in Review annual award program organized by Facilities and Sports Industry and Sports Facilities magazine in collaboration with the Russian Ministry of Sport.